Debra Saunders: Views

 In 2006, Saunders wrote articles opposing the war on drugs.
 She campaigned in her column for President Bush to issue more pardons and sentence commutations.

 Saunders voted against Proposition 22 in 2000.
 In 2004, Saunders wrote in support of same-sex marriage.
-She was critical of the California Supreme Court decision that legalized same-sex marriage.
+However, she was critical of the California Supreme Court decision that legalized same-sex marriage in 2008.

 In 2007, she wrote an article that criticized the imprisoned freelance journalist Josh Wolf, although she opposed his imprisonment.

 In 2007, Saunders described herself as a climate change skeptic.

 In 2011, she wrote about the comic character Foreskin Man, which was being used to promote a ballot initiative to ban circumcision in San Francisco.

-Saunders has described herself as a supporter of capital punishment, and has written articles arguing that Kevin Cooper, a death row inmate who claimed innocence, was in fact guilty.
+Saunders has described herself as a supporter of capital punishment, and has written articles arguing that Kevin Cooper, a death row inmate who has claimed innocence, is in fact guilty.